 1. Must have only children of preschool age (aged 6 or under at the time of the convention),

 2. Must have never attended a HOME Convention before, AND

 3. Must submit a written recommendation from a HOME County or Regional Representative to the HOME Office, along with a completed convention registration form.

-Please contact your HOME Regional or County Representative for more information.
+Please contact your HOME Regional Representative for more information.

 Every year I grow more thankful for those who are fighting the good fight on behalf of faith and freedom.
 As we look at the world through the media, politics, and the cultural norms today, it may be easy to feel like Elijah did when he cried out to God.
 He felt like he was the only one serving God.
 The Lord revealed that he was not alone, that in fact, there were thousands others like him.

 Since 1990, HOME has offered us an opportunity to come together as homeschoolers.
 It gives the ability to realize once again that we are not alone, to learn and grow together in a common cause, and to realize that there are those called by God to fight for us in public so we can be free to live our convictions in private.